bakaqc/java-subject/PRJ301/README.md

-## Java Subject
+## PRJ301
-- These are Java courses at FPT Quy Nhon University AI Campus
+- This is PRJ301 courses at FPT Quy Nhon University AI Campus
 <br>

 ## Table of Contents
-- PRO192
-- LAB211
-- CSD201
-- PRJ301
+- Labs